4 Useful Phone Accessories You Can Take Off-The-Grid

 Smartphones have become more and more useful while RVing, whether it’s to monitor your tire pressure, help you determine if your RV is level, or to find campgrounds and get RV-friendly directions.
 These are some of our favorite phone upgrades that you can take wherever you travel.

 The RV LIFE App, available through the App Store, can give you turn-by-turn directions based on the height, weight, length, and propane status of your RV.
 With this information, the app automatically directs you in a safe route, avoiding highways with low clearance bridges and tunnels with propane restrictions.

-Features like voice navigation, real-time traffic updates, and lane guidance will give you all the information you’ll need to safely and efficiently get from Point A to Point B. If you upgrade to the RV LIFE Premium Access, you can even download maps ahead of time to get RV-friendly directions when you’re offline.
+Features like voice navigation, real-time traffic updates, and lane guidance will give you all the information you’ll need to safely and efficiently get from Point A to Point B. If you upgrade to RV LIFE Pro, you can even download maps ahead of time to get RV-friendly directions when you’re offline.

 2. A wireless power bank

 Keeping your phone charged while you’re on-the-go is essential if you rely on it for directions or campground information.
 You don’t want to be driving towards your next destination and have your phone run out of battery power while you’re en route.